Image Credit: Chad K

 When your cattle don't respect your electric fencing, it's not because the cattle are awful, mean, or dumb, nor is it a reflection on your electric fence effectiveness.
 It's simply that either the electric fence design or construction contains a flaw, which fails to have the desired psychological effect on your cattle.
 Perhaps the livestock fencing layout doesn't fit with cow psychology and herd traffic flow.
 Perhaps you haven't take the time to train your cattle to electric fencing.
 Usually a very simple fix will solve the problem.

-The "Electric Fencing and Rotational Grazing" chapter and the "Managing Your Herd" chapter of Grass-fed Cattle provide detailed electric fence construction tips to design livestock fencing that works well with cattle psychology.
-These chapters also provide a wide range of cattle handling techniques when working with cattle, both in and outside of the corral.
+The "Electric Fencing and Rotational Grazing" chapter of my book, Grass-fed Cattle: how to produce and market natual beef, provides detailed electric fence construction tips to design livestock fencing that works well with cattle psychology.
+This chapter also provides a wide range of cattle handling techniques when working with cattle, both in and outside of the corral.

 An untrained cow that has never had exposure to an electric fence has no idea that she's supposed to fear the wire.
 Turning untrained cattle loose in a paddock surrounded by electric fencing won't work.
 Your cattle will flatten your electric fences.
 You need to train them first.

 Training cattle to electric fences is extremely easy - you simply have to create a situation that causes all of your cattle to experience a good 'zap'.
 Cattle born onto a farm with electric fences will simply grow up with respect for electric fencing and don't need to be trained.
 However, when introducing a herd to electric fences for the first time or when bringing untrained cattle onto your farm you need to artificially create a situation that introduces them to electric fences while they are still inside a pen surrounded by a physical barrier to restrain them during the training process.